yungztrunks/archive/README.md

 it's free and easy to use.
 it has docker integrated (it's not necessary tho!)

+other tools such as dokploy, netfliy, vercel & more will work just as good ! it's just important to preserve the git repo after building (step 4 below); not sure how those work in dokploy & the lot

 once you got coolify installed do this:

 1. fork this repo privately